Types of Acceleration, Uniform Acceleration and Non-uniform Acceleration

 Non-uniform Acceleration

-It is the acceleration in which the object changes its velocity with unequal intervals of time , The acceleration may be positive acceleration ( increasing velocity ) , Zero acceleration ( uniform velocity ) , Negative acceleration and in this case it is called deceleration ( decreasing velocity ) .
+It is the acceleration in which the object changes its velocity with unequal intervals of time, The acceleration may be positive acceleration (increasing velocity), Zero acceleration (uniform velocity), or Negative acceleration and in this case, it is called deceleration (decreasing velocity).

-When the velocity of object increases with time , This is called positive acceleration , when the velocity of object is constant with time , This is called zero acceleration , when the velocity of object decreases with time , This is called negative acceleration .
+When the velocity of an object increases with time, This is called positive acceleration, when the velocity of the object is constant with time, This is called zero acceleration, when the velocity of object decreases with time, This is called negative acceleration.
+An object has non-uniform acceleration if its velocity changes by different amounts in equal intervals of time.

 Positive acceleration

-It is the acceleration of the object when its velocity increases with time , Example : As the ball rolls down the inclined plane .
+It is the object’s acceleration when its velocity increases with time, Example: As the ball rolls down the inclined plane.

 Zero acceleration

-It is the acceleration when the velocity of object is constant with time , Example : as the ball moves along the smooth horizontal plane .
+It is the acceleration when the velocity of the object is constant with time, Example: as the ball moves along the smooth horizontal plane.

 Negative acceleration

-It is the acceleration of the object when its velocity decreases with time , Example : As the ball climbs up the inclined plane .
+It is the object’s acceleration when its velocity decreases with time, Example: As the ball climbs up the inclined plane.

 Graphical representation

-A straight line that may start from the origin , By finding the slope of the straight line , we obtain the acceleration of the object motion , when the slope of line is positive , It is a positive acceleration , The object is moving at a uniform acceleration .
+A straight line that may start from the origin, By finding the slope of the straight line, we obtain the acceleration of the object’s motion, when the slope of the line is positive, It is a positive acceleration, The object is moving at a uniform acceleration.

-A straight line parallel to the time axis , It is zero acceleration , The slope of line = 0 , The object is moving at zero acceleration .
+A straight line parallel to the time axis, It is zero acceleration, The slope of the line = 0, and The object is moving at zero acceleration.

-A straight line that may end at the time axis , The slope of line is negative , It is negative acceleration , The object is moving at a uniform deceleration .
+A straight line that may end at the time axis, The slope of the line is negative, It is negative acceleration, The object is moving at a uniform deceleration.

-The projectile whose velocity decreases till reaches zero at its maximum height , represents an example for negative acceleration .
+The projectile whose velocity decreases till it reaches zero at its maximum height represents an example of negative acceleration.

-When the object moves at a uniform acceleration = 10 m/s² , It means that the object velocity increases by 10 m/s every second .
+When the object moves at a uniform acceleration = 10 m/s², It means that the object’s velocity increases by 10 m/s every second.

-When an object decelerates uniformly at − 10 m/s² , It means that the object velocity decreases by 10 m/s every second .
+When an object decelerates uniformly at − 10 m/s², It means that the object’s velocity decreases by 10 m/s every second.

 Guidelines to solve problems

-1. Where Δ v is the change in velocity which determined by the relation : Δ v = vf − vi .
+1. Where Δ v is the change in velocity which is determined by the relation: Δ v = vf − vi.

-9. If the velocity and acceleration have opposite direction then they have the opposite signs ( Decelerating motion ) .
+9. If the velocity and acceleration have opposite directions then they have the opposite signs (Decelerating motion).

-1. Displacement : The body moves in opposite direction .
+1. Displacement: The body moves in the opposite direction.

-2. Velocity : The body moves in opposite direction .
+2. Velocity: The body moves in the opposite direction.

-4. Acceleration: The velocity decreases or acceleration is in opposite direction to velocity .
+4. Acceleration: The velocity decreases or acceleration is in the opposite direction to velocity.

-Time is never written with negative value as it is a scalar quantity .
+Time is never written with a negative value as it is a scalar quantity.

-Acceleration types, units, importance & Graphic representation of moving in a straight line
+Acceleration types, units, importance and Graphic representation of moving in a straight line

-Safety skills , Applications of motion with uniform acceleration ( Free fall & Projectiles )
+Safety skills, Applications of motion with uniform acceleration (Free fall and Projectiles)

 You may also like...